instructure/canvas-android/README.md

 ## Building

+First, install the Flutter SDK using the instructions found [here](https://flutter.dev/docs/get-started/install).

-Run `./open_source.sh` once and then use Gradle to build the apps.
+Next, run `./open_source.sh` once.
+You may now use Gradle to build the apps.
+Prior to building the Student app for the first time, navigate to `libs/flutter_student_embed` and run the command `flutter pub get`.

 App | Command
 --- | ---